 This page provides information about academic advising for new students and how to plan for your first year of study at Lawrence.
 For more information about the advising relationship, see Advising Syllabus.
 Other helpful tips can found under Advising FAQ.
 Advising information for individual departments or programs can be found under Areas of Study; click the name of the program and look for an Advising page in the navigation menu.
-If you don't find an Advising page or have further questions, contact the Department Chair (PDF).
+If you don't find an Advising page or have further questions, contact the Department Chairs (pdf).

 Academic Advising for New Students